-- 8. The Children Act 2004, Care Standards Act 2000 and associated Relevant Regulations and National Minimum Standards require Local Authority Adoption Services and Fostering Services to report regularly on the operation of the services.
+- 8. The Children Act 2004, Care Standards Act 2000 and associated Relevant Regulations and National Minimum Standards require Local Authority Adoption and Fostering Services to report regularly on the operation of the services.
 The service specific regulations outline the frequency of reporting and to whom the reports must be submitted. - 9.
-The Adoption and Fostering service continued to be a shared service with Bedford Borough Council until the end of December 2013.
+The Adoption, Fostering and Private Fostering services continued to be a shared service with Bedford Borough Council until the end of December 2013.
 This was hosted by Central Bedfordshire Council.
-Therefore, the Annual reports contain information activity in respect of both Councils up to the end of December 2013.
-Thereafter, the reports focus on activity as a single CBC service.
+Therefore, the Annual reports contain information activity in respect of both Councils up till the end of December 2013.
+Thereafter the reports focus on activity as a single Central Bedfordshire Council service.